matthewp/robot/docs/guides/comparison-with-xstate.md

 });
 ```

 Options objects are familiar APIs but have some downsides too.
 In the above you'll notice that some property keys, like `inactive`, `active`, and `TOGGLE` are domain specific information, whereas some other keys like `states`, `initial`, and `on` are options of the machine.
-This blending of your stuff with the library's stuff makes it a little harder to reader, especially as machines grow.
+This blending of your stuff with the library's stuff makes it a little harder to read, especially as machines grow.

 More importantly, options objects aren't particularly [composable](https://en.wikipedia.org/wiki/Function_composition).
 A fundamental design constraint of Robot is to aid with [composition](./composition.html).
 The above machine would be written as: